wishlist app screenshot

 }

 Awesome, let's move on to the overall application state.
-When thinking about an app's state, it's important to not only consider our current wish items, but also the UI state that affects how users will be able to interact with them.
+When thinking about an app's state, it's important to not only consider our current wish items, but also the components that handles user interactivity, the UI!
 On an app that displays a wishlist, should we include filtering options, and what should we filter by?
-What if a user wants to use bulk actions on a selected amount of wishes, where do we store the selected wishes?
+What if a user wants to use bulk actions on a selected amount of wishes, where do we store those selected wishes?
 What about basic error messages?
-We need to track:
+Our state needs to track:

-This led me to the following WishlistState interface:
+This led me to write the following WishlistState interface:

 export interface WishlistState {